Frequently Asked Questions

 No. Out of respect for the other graduates, all graduates and their guests are expected to stay until the ceremony is over, at approximately 5:30 p.m.
 However, if it is necessary to leave early, we ask you to move quickly and quietly to an exit so as not to disrupt others.
 Please note, there is no re-entry once you have left the arena.

 Visit the Commemorate the Moment page for more information on ways that you can help commemorate this special day.

 Where do I pick up my diploma?

-Diplomas not claimed at the Commencement ceremony will be available for pick-up in the Registrar’s Office at 75 Garland Hall starting at 12 noon on Thursday, May 25.
-Any diplomas still not picked up by 4:30 p.m. on June 9 will be mailed.
+Diplomas not claimed at the Commencement ceremony will be available for pick-up in the Registrar’s Office, Homewood Campus, 75 Garland Hall starting at 12 noon on Friday, May 25.
+Any diplomas still not picked up by 4:30 p.m. on Friday, June 8 will be mailed.

 Questions?
-Contact the Registrar’s Office Commencement Coordinator, Shantay Walker.
+Contact the Registrar’s Office Commencement Coordinator, Jenna Massoni.